gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 ## Data types

-In a way, Kubernetes is a big database.
-Everything running in the cluster is tracked by the API server.
+Everything running in Kubernetes (inside the cluster) is tracked by the API server.
 This is how you run and manage applications in Kubernetes.

 ### Deployment